Enough with the “no laptops in classrooms” already

 Number three, “Let it Go.”
 Because here’s the thing: there’s really nothing professors can do (at least in the settings where I teach) to completely eliminate these kinds of distractions and multitasking and generally dumb stuff that students sometimes do.
 Students are humans and humans are easily distracted.
 So instead of spending so much time demanding perfect attention, just acknowledge that most of us can get a lot done with a laptop open.
 If you as the teacher are not the center of the universe, it’ll be okay.

-8 thoughts on “Enough with the “no laptops in classrooms” already”
+8 Replies to “Enough with the “no laptops in classrooms” already”

 Leave a Reply